 Standing Body Awareness Meditation:

 The Standing Body Awareness Meditation can help to develop body awareness.
 Itʼs definitely a good one to use if youʼre waiting in line!
 Practice for as little as 1 or 2 minutes to five minutes or more.

 First, stand with your feet firmly planted on the ground, hip-distance apart and parallel to each other.
 Keep your spine, head, and neck aligned.
 With your eyes softly opened, gently gaze at a point in front of you.

 Imagine roots growing into the ground from the soles of your feet.
 Make sure your head and neck are balanced over your spine.
 See if you can sense strength in your body.
 You may want to allow yourself to sway a bit like a tree in the wind, so your body does not feel rigid.

 Focus on your breath without changing the pace of it.
 Notice your breath moving in and out of your body.
 Any time your mind wanders, gently bring your attention back to your breath.

 The Counting Breath Meditation uses a combination of counting and awareness of the breath.
 Practice for as little as 1 or 2 minutes to 20 minutes or longer.

-Count “two” on your next inhale, and count “two” again on your next exhale.
-Count “three” on the following inhale, and count” three” again on the following exhale.
+Silently count “two” on your next inhale, and “two” again on your next exhale.
+Then “three” on the following inhale, and “three” again on the following exhale.
 Continue counting with each breath through the number ten, then return to the number one.
 You could also silently say to yourself, “I am inhaling one, I am exhaling one.
 I am inhaling two, I am exhaling two,” etc.

 Continue with this counting process.
 Every time you get to ten, return to one.
 If at any point during this practice you lose count, simply start over again with the number one.